ssbsukirat/medicine/Gastroenterology/Alimentary canal/Inflammatory bowel disease.md

 		* chronic history of recurrent RLQ pain with diarrhea
 		* may mimic appendicitis
 		* Colicky pain precedes and relieved by defecation
+		* low grade fever
+		* if high grade fever is intraabdominal abcess
+		* weight loss 10-20%
+		* RLQ inflammatory mass maybe palpated
+			* inflamed bowel, induration of mesentery and enlarged abdominal lymph nodes
+			* ***String sign*** -->
+				* severely narrowed loop of bowel, which makes the lumen resemble a frayed cotton string
+				* incomplete filling of the lumen as the result of edema, irritability, and spasms associated with inflammation and ulcerations